Enable your OHIO online services

-Whether you bring a computer from home, purchase one from the university, or take advantage of the computer lab facilities at OHIO, you will have access to the information and technology you will need to be successful here.
-The University invests in the technological infrastructure necessary to support OHIO's robust academic enterprise, efficient processes, and effective and timely communication.
+Whether you bring a device from home, purchase one from the University, or take advantage of computer labs at OHIO, you will have access to the information and technology you will need to be successful here.

-CatMail and SkyDrive- Use your CatMail account to keep in touch with your professors and to receive important university communications.
-Use SkyDrive to back up important files and access them from any Internet-enabled computer.
+CatMail and Box- Use your CatMail account to keep in touch with your professors and to receive important university communications.
+Use Box to back up important files and access them from any Internet-enabled computer.

 Personal Website - Create your own website on the University’s student Web server.